Atlanta Bible Students

 QuestionSuggested Answer

-I have given him the land of Egypt for his labour wherewith he served against it, because they wrought for me, saith the Lord GOD.
+Why did the LORD give the land of Egypt to Nebuchadnezzar?
+"For his labour wherewith he served against it, because they wrought for me, saith the Lord GOD."

 [21] In that day will I cause the horn of the house of Israel to bud forth, and I will give thee the opening of the mouth in the midst of them; and they shall know that I am the LORD.